Improving Services & Outcomes for People who Self Harm

 Follow the conference on Twitter #selfharm2018

-This CPD certified national conference focuses on improving services and outcomes for people who self harm.
-National updates including a presentation from Jess Barrett, Lead Researcher and Developer, National Collaborating Centre for Mental Health, Royal College of Psychiatrists, and practical case studies will look at; how the pathway for those who self harm can be improved from identification and early intervention with partnership working; improving services for those in crisis; developing effective services and working with people to improve coping strategies to reducing suicide and reducing stigma; and mitigating risk and managing the impact of self harm.
+Chaired by Sarah Hughes, Chief Executive, The Centre for Mental Health this conference will focus on improving services and outcomes for people who self harm.
+National updates including presentations from Sara Saunders, Programme Manager Child & Adolescent Mental Health Policy and Strategy, NHS England, and Jess Barrett, Lead Researcher and Developer, National Collaborating Centre for Mental Health, Royal College of Psychiatrists, and practical case studies will look at; how the pathway for those who self harm can be improved from identification and early intervention with partnership working; improving services for those in crisis; developing effective services and working with people to improve coping strategies to reducing suicide and reducing stigma; and mitigating risk and managing the impact of self harm.
 There will also be a presentation from a lived experience perspective of how we can improve services, build understanding and encourage people to talk about self harm.

 Don’t miss this important networking opportunity to learn from colleagues, experts and best practice case studies to develop your skills and improve competence in mental health services for people who self harm, whilst reflecting on your own practice and gaining CPD accreditation points for your professional development and revalidation evidence.